cairnsgames/libraries_php/gapiv2/README.md

 - `tablename`: The name of the table in the database.
 - `key`: The foreign key of the table pointing to the parent.
-- `select`: An array of columns to be selected.
+- `select`: An array of columns to be selected, or a SQL query string.

 ### Example Configuration